-Type of investment Primary purpose Secondary purposes Legal power to undertake investment Service investments Provision of operational services, including housing Notes 1 and 2 Regeneration and transformation Contribute to the delivery of Southend 2050 and the Council's Corporate Plan, strategic delivery plans, recovery plans and desired To support the Council's wider strategy, for example regeneration, transformation, economic recovery, development and growth.
-Notes 1, 2 and 3 Strategic and Regeneration Acquisitions outcomes.
-As part of the Council's wider strategic, regeneration, transformation or recovery aims.
+Type of investment Primary purpose Secondary purposes Legal power to undertake investment Service investments Provision of operational services, including housing Notes 1 and 2 Regeneration and transformation Southend 2050 and the Council's Corporate Plan, strategic delivery plans, recovery plans and desired outcomes.
+To support the Council's wider strategy, for example regeneration, transformation, economic recovery, development and growth.
+Notes 1, 2 and 3 Strategic and Regeneration Acquisitions As part of the Council's wider strategic, regeneration, transformation or recovery aims.
 To make a financial surplus.
 Notes 1, 2 and 5 Loans To support wider strategy whilst also generating an income stream.
 Notes 1, 2 and 4